kailash-manasarovar/statement/docs/timeline/2024/october.md

 ### Update

 - For this section, I had saved countless Slack screenshots between myself, Polygon HR, and Rebecca Rettig.
+- Because I was so high and couldn't remember things from the day before; I took duplicates, triplicates..
+I had hundreds.
+- I wasn't looking forward to collating them tbh so I saved them.
-- In Bangkok, staying near Lupini Park beside the American embassy, I saved everything I had onto all my Google drives.
+- In Bangkok, staying near Lupini Park beside the American embassy, I laboriously backed up everything I had onto all my Google drives.
-- I had backups in three different places.
+- I had backups in three different places; giant humongous backups.
+- And all the originals mailed to me in my katharinejc account.
-- Arriving back home in the UK, I'm denied access to one of my Google accounts and there is no reason I'm not being asked for a screen-lock, or an email to my backup accounts, to gain access as before.
+- Arriving back home in the UK in January 2026, I'm denied access to this Google accounts and there is no reason for it.
+- I'm not asked for a screen-lock, or an email to my backup accounts, to gain access as before.
 - All the Google drive information pertaining to this police statement on my other two Google accounts is deleted.
 - I guess the porn-gangs and the caliphate are the winners, protected at the highest level.
 - Bye bye beautiful world...
+- Perhaps there's other backups...

 ## Activity in apartment number 18 next door